Nuclear power: High-level waste

-The most important waste stream from nuclear power reactors is spent nuclear fuel, which is considered high-level waste.
-For LWRs, spent fuel is typically composed of 95% uranium, 4% fission products, and about 1% transuranic actinides (mostly plutonium, neptunium and americium).
+The most important waste stream from nuclear power reactors is spent nuclear fuel, which is considered high-level waste (HLW).
+For light water reactors (LWRs), spent fuel is typically composed of 95% uranium, 4% fission products, and about 1% transuranic actinides (mostly plutonium, neptunium and americium).
 The fission products are responsible for the bulk of the short-term radioactivity, whereas the plutonium and other transuranics are responsible for the bulk of the long-term radioactivity.

-High-level waste (HLW) must be stored isolated from the biosphere with sufficient shielding so as to limit radiation exposure.
+High-level waste must be stored isolated from the biosphere with sufficient shielding so as to limit radiation exposure.
 After being removed from the reactors, used fuel bundles are stored for six to ten years in spent fuel pools, which provide cooling and shielding against radiation.
 After that, the fuel is cool enough that it can be safely transferred to dry cask storage.

 The radioactivity decreases exponentially with time, such that it will have decreased by 99.5% after 100 years.

 The more intensely radioactive short-lived fission products (SLFPs) decay into stable elements in approximately 300 years, and after about 100,000 years, the spent fuel becomes less radioactive than natural uranium ore.

-Commonly suggested methods to isolate LLFP waste from the biosphere include separation and transmutation, synroc treatments, or deep geological storage.
+Commonly suggested methods to isolate long-lived fission product (LLFP) waste from the biosphere include separation and transmutation, synroc treatments, or deep geological storage.

 Thermal-neutron reactors, which presently constitute the majority of the world fleet, cannot burn up the reactor grade plutonium that is generated during the reactor operation.
 This limits the life of nuclear fuel to a few years.
 In some countries, such as the United States, spent fuel is classified in its entirety as a nuclear waste.
 In other countries, such as France, it is largely reprocessed to produce a partially recycled fuel, known as mixed oxide fuel or MOX.

-For spent fuel that does not undergo reprocessing, the most concerning isotopes are the medium-lived transuranic elements, which are led by reactor-grade plutonium (half-life 24,000 years).
+For spent fuel that does not undergo reprocessing, the most concerning isotopes are the medium-lived transuranic elements, which are led by reactor-grade plutonium (with a half-life 24,000 years).

 Some proposed reactor designs, such as the integral fast reactor and molten salt reactors, can use as fuel the plutonium and other actinides in spent fuel from light water reactors, thanks to their fast fission spectrum.
 This offers a potentially more attractive alternative to deep geological disposal.

 The thorium fuel cycle results in similar fission products, though creates a much smaller proportion of transuranic elements from neutron capture events within a reactor.
 Spent thorium fuel, although more difficult to handle than spent uranium fuel, may present somewhat lower proliferation risks.